Your Voice Matters in “Your Story” Contest

 Dana Birkmour, author of The Becoming of Cernunnos, draws on ancient mythic traditions to explore transformation, divinity, and the cost of power.
 Her work reflects a deep belief that myth and storytelling are meant to be experienced through voice as much as through text, bringing ancient narrative traditions into modern listening formats.

 Sonceree Best presents The Artist’s Duel, in which two painters compete to capture the essence of the same woman.
-Beneath the rivalry lies a deeper exploration of identity and self-definition, asking who ultimately has the authority to define another person.
+Best explores the boundary between inspiration and possession – and the resolve required to define oneself beyond imposed narratives.
+Beneath the rivalry lies a deeper exploration of identity, self-definition, and claiming one’s own voice.

 Julia Huni contributes The Krimson Empire, a sweeping science fiction saga set across an interstellar stage of political intrigue, power struggles, and survival among rival factions in a distant empire.
 Huni drew upon her own experience as a military officer and the memory of what might have been.